-Heart attacks are generally caused by a complete or near complete blockage of a heart artery.
-This blockage is due to a blood clot forming at the site of narrowing from fatty buildup (atherosclerosis) in the wall of the artery.
-In broken heart syndrome, the heart arteries are not blocked, although blood flow in the arteries of the heart may be reduced.
+Heart attack is generally caused by a complete or near-complete blockage of a heart artery.
+In broken heart syndrome, the heart arteries are not blocked.
+But blood flow in the arteries of the heart may be reduced.

 - Age.
-It appears that most people who have broken heart syndrome are older than 50.
+Most people who have broken heart syndrome are older than 50.

-- A previous or current psychiatric disorder.
-If you've had disorders, such as anxiety or depression, you probably have a higher risk of broken heart syndrome.
+- Mental health conditions.
+People who have had or have anxiety or depression may have a higher risk of broken heart syndrome.

-- Backup of fluid into your lungs (pulmonary edema)
+- Backup of fluid into the lungs, called pulmonary edema.